An introduction to the History of Chamba

 These rudimentary settlements by those tribes were obviously overcome by Aryan migrants

-who gradual were the part of a migratory process from Asia minor.
-That process must have
+who were the part of a migratory process from Asia minor.
+That process must have taken a

 History presents accounts of power struggle between different groups and the groups that